 HIRO’s Cycling for a Cause

-In 2016 we hope that HIRO’s 4 HOPE 2016 will raise money to assist us to maintain and expand our pre – school and enable us to purchase a new moto to replace an older moto.
+In 2017 we hope that HIRO’s 4 HOPE 2017 will raise money to assist us to maintain and expand our pre – school and support our Outreach program.
 But the main aim of this fundraising effort will be to support our Family Preservation program.

 The Family Preservation program is a new program, sponsored by the Cambodian Government, for which Hope and one other NGO in Battambang have been chosen to participate.
 The program aims to identify ‘at risk’ families which are in danger through poverty, domestic violence or misfortune (such as floods and monsoons) of not being able to survive as a family.
 Rather than leaving the family to fail the program offers aid to the family so that they can survive and stay together.
-The aid offered could include food, counselling, temporary accommodation, safe haven or repairs to existing accommodation.
+The aid offered could include food, counselling, temporary accommodation, safe haven, repairs to existing accommodation or even a new house.
 This is the new direction in Cambodia, family support rather than institutionalization of children.

-The October 2016 bike ride will start from Vientiane in Laos and finish at the HOPE center in Battambang.
+The October 2017 bike ride will start from Ho Chi Minh City in Vietnam and finish at the HOPE center in Battambang Cambodia.